abdolence/slack-morphism-rust/docs/src/intro.md

 Using latest Rust async/await language features and libraries, the library provides access to all of the functions in asynchronous manner.

+## Frameworks-agnostic inner design

+This library provided in multiple modules:
+- `slack-morphism-models`, gives you access to all type/models definitions that used for Slack Web/Events APIs.
+- `slack-morphism`, base module to support frameworks-agnostic client, that doesn't have any dependency to any HTTP/async library itself and you can implement binding to any library you want.
+- `slack-morphism-hyper`, Hyper/Tokio client library implementation